 Virtually every musical style has something in it for me, but my favorite songs are those that carve a new path.
 Songs that say something, regardless of the genre.
 Songs that suck you into the artists world like a good book.
 Songs like De Cara a La Pared by Lhasa de Sela, The whole Surfer Rosa album by The Pixies, many songs by The Smiths, and Depeche Mode, Snoop Dogg's rap style on his debut album, and Mozart's Serenade for the Winds.
 There's too much music to name.
-If we both had the time I'd gladly be here all day talking about it, but the best I could offer you is a peak at my youtube channel where you an find many of these notable (to me) songs.
+If we both had the time I'd gladly be here all day talking about it, but the best I could offer you is a peak at my youtube channel where you can find many songs that I find notable.

 * * *

 My latest adventures in music are my Mariachi band, Mariachi Primera Costa, working my chops via Flamenco and classical guitar, and Brazilian Bossa Nova and Samba.
-I'm also working on a few singles in styles unrelated to Spanish music, which I'm mostly known for as a performer.
+I'm also working on a few singles in styles that are unrelated to Spanish music, which I'm mostly known for as a performer.